Illinois Resources for Seniors

 Assistance in your home

 If you are an Illinois senior who struggles with the activities of daily living, Home Care Powered by AUAF can help.
-Our caregivers allow you to remain independent in your home by assisting with the tasks that you struggle with.
+Our caregivers allow seniors to live independently in their homes by assisting with the tasks that they struggle with.
 Our primary care services include:

 To learn more about our home care program, call us at 773-274-9262.
 Finally, you can take your life back into your own hands.